 The chimpanzee can be spotted by hearing their loud noise and following their droppings and footsteps.
 There are approximately 1500 chimpanzee in Kibale national park, making it the best place to go for chimpanzee tracking in Africa Continent.
 Chimpanzee are the closest relatives of humans, sharing 98% of their DNA.
 They live in Communities ranging from 20 to more than 150 individuals with each one community having its own way of doing things and culture.
 A mature Chimpanzee weigh at least 35kg to 70kg for males and 20 to 50kg for females.
 Females take care of the young ones for at least 4years and each community is led by a dominant male.
 These chimpanzees sleep in nests and each day they make new nests in trees.

-Chimpanzee trekking in Uganda has different sessions, there is a morning chimp tracking and an afternoon trekking which is very different from gorilla trekking that has one morning departure in a day.
+Chimpanzee trekking in Uganda has different sessions, one can go for a morning chimp tracking or an afternoon trekking depending on availability of permits.
+This is very different from gorilla trekking that has one morning departure in a day.
 In Kibale forest national park, chimp tracking takes place three times a day, in the Morning at 8:00 am, Mid-morning at 11am and in the Afternoon at 2pm.
 The tracking activity takes about 2-3 hours while chimpanzee habituation experience currently takes 6 hours to full day.
 Before heading into the forest for chimp tracking, Visitors are briefed on the Do’s and Don’ts of tracking, how to behave while with the chimps and other wildlife to expect along the trekking trails and off course the time the activity takes.
 The general briefing happens at Kanyanchu Visitor’s center and it’s the spot from where the visitors head to the forest with there forest guides in search of chimpanzees.

 Briefing before the chimpanzee tracking